Patients often tell me it’s difficult to get a timely appointment with doctors, and even worse with specialists.

 Tip 1: The Early Bird Gets the Worm

 Call early in the morning.
-Try to catch the front desk staff before they have become overloaded with arriving patients, tasks from the doctor, and laborsome insurance requests.
+Try to catch the front desk staff before they have become overloaded with incoming patients, tasks from the doctor, and laborsome insurance requests.

 Tip 2: Follow Up on Waitlist Requests